Why I Don't Do Diets Anymore

 If hiring a trainer and having healthy meals delivered is what is best for you, then sign up.
 Do what is most comfortable for you.
 Live life the way you want.

 I realize Margaret Cho went on Dancing With the Stars and lost even more weight.
 Which does not change the initial message which is saying don’t let this control your life.

-Live your life don't eat in excess.
+Weight loss is only successful when you make a permanent lifestyle change.
+Live your life. don’t eat in excess.
 Diets do not work for everyone because diets are restricting what one eats.
 When you restrict your calories and fat yes, you will lose weight and too much.
 Then the rebound effect comes into play.
 Unless you continue on the path of restriction, the weight will come back.
 What needs to happen is a lifestyle change.

 So instead of dieting learn to eat a little less.
 I will enjoy an eggnog latte and Christmas cookies.
 You should enjoy some too.